 We are quickly surrounded by dark green woods, deep canyons, hill climbs, caves – without puzzle book women – and indoor and outdoor natural spas, open all night.
 We sneak in for free at 2am, the caretaker on door duty not even raising his eyes – staring, confused, concentrated on a badly tuned radio in his hands – and lap ourselves in the restorative waters.

 Now here in Skra we are surrounded again by more deep woods that – on going for just the idea of a short walk – suck and sip and draw us further and further in towards the turquoise lake in the middle of the thick capacious forest.

-And suddenly we’re shocked to see a fleeing figure of a female form flying through the trees near us, dressed all in flowing white.
+And suddenly we see a fleeing figure.
+A female form flying through the trees near us, dressed all in flowing white.

 We stand and state, thinking of muses and mythologia… Until we then see photoshoot cameramen following in hot pursuit.
 Reality, for us, crashing through the magical landscape.

-And reality hits even harder as we cross over harsh, inaccessible, heavy-wooded mountain ranges to the east of Skra.
+And reality hits even harder as we get back into the car and cross over harsh, inaccessible, heavy-wooded mountain ranges to the east of Skra.
 The ranges suddenly falling down into abrupt flat land.

 A land of utter nothingness here.
 We descend into the dry unforgiving plain, towards the border with the country of Macedonia.
 And the camp of Idomeni.